At one time, I once had 7 cats. Luckily that was decades ago, but learning how to get rid of pet hair in your home can be a real challenge.

 Pet hair or dander can get accumulated in air and furnace filters.
 Make it a point to clean the air ducts and change the furnace filters to prevent the spreading of unwanted pet hair.

-Not sure what the best air filters are?
-Check out the best HEPA Air Filters today and get a cleaner house tomorrow!
+Check out the best HEPA Air Filters (click to read my in-depth guide on this site) today and get a cleaner house tomorrow!

 If your pet likes to rest on your bed, then lay a pet bed beside it.